The Bonniwell Music Machine (album): Background

-The Music Machine came to national prominence, briefly, in late-1966 when their rebellious proto-punk single, "Talk Talk", reached number 15 on the Billboard Hot 100 chart.
+The Music Machine came to national prominence, briefly, in late 1966 when their rebellious proto-punk single, "Talk Talk", reached number 15 on the Billboard Hot 100 chart.
 Throughout the latter half of 1966 and early 1967, the band enjoyed tremendous popularity among teenage fans on Los Angeles's club circuit.
 Further commercial success followed to a limited degree with their debut album, (Turn On) The Music Machine, and the follow-up single, "The People In Me", reaching number 66.
-However, with the combination of poorly-scheduled tour dates and insufficient royalties, The Music Machine's lineup began to disassemble, leaving chief songwriter Sean Bonniwell as the only original member remaining to record the group's second album.
-As a result, the band's popularity began to wane and by mid-1967, they had been all but forgotten by mainstream pop audiences.
+However, with the combination of poorly scheduled tour dates and insufficient royalties, The Music Machine's lineup disassembled, leaving chief songwriter Sean Bonniwell as the only original member remaining to record the group's second album.
+As a result, the band's popularity waned, and by mid-1967, they had been all but forgotten by mainstream pop audiences.

-Undeterred Bonniwell, with the support of record producer Brian Ross, convinced their record label, Original Sound, to transfer their recording contract over to Warner Bros.
+Undeterred Bonniwell, with the support of record producer Brian Ross, convinced their record label, Original Sound, to transfer their recording contract to Warner Bros.
 Records.
 Executive Art Laboe agreed to the move out of disinterest for Bonniwell's desire to create a coherent concept album, rather than hit-ready singles.
 Nonetheless, Original Sound did distribute the group's single, "The Eagle Never Hunts the Fly", for a perceived, but ill-founded, resemblance to Count Five's Top Ten hit, "Psychotic Reaction", before cutting all ties with the band.
 Auditions for a refashioned lineup resulted in the recruitment of session musicians Ed Jones (bass guitar), Harry Garfield (organ), Alan Wisdom (lead guitar), and Jerry Harris (drums).
-An agreement between Bonniwell and his former bandmates appointed both his, and the band's royalties directly to Bonniwell to reimburse him for past debts, a consequence of The Music Machine's erratic touring.
+An agreement between Bonniwell and his former bandmates appointed both his and the band's royalties directly to Bonniwell to reimburse him for past debts, a consequence of The Music Machine's erratic touring.
 To place an emphasis on Bonniwell, the creative force of the band, the group was renamed The Bonniwell Music Machine.